 NEW YORK – Religious sisters belonging to the Congregation of the Sacred Hearts of Jesus and Mary in Lebanon have reportedly been caught in the crossfire of the conflict between Israel and Hezbollah, and Catholic agencies are calling for prayers and support for them and anyone else impacted.

-“I am still in one piece,” Sister Maya Beiano, the director of a Lebanese school run by the congregation recently told Catholic Near East Welfare Association Canada.
+“I am still in one piece,” Sister Maya Beaino, the director of a Lebanese school run by the congregation recently told Catholic Near East Welfare Association Canada.
 “Missiles are hitting just next to us, the convent is shaking, and windows are breaking.”

 The congregation’s status was publicized by CNEWA Canada on Oct.
 15, as the organization – in conjunction with Aid to the Church in Need Canada and the Canadian Conference of Catholic Bishops – are calling for prayers and donations to support Christians in the Middle East.